ParhamP/Autism_Treatment_Assistance/README.md

 ## Future of ATA

 This project is still under improvement.
-The author is trying to collaborate with an actuall psychologist to improve the application.
+The author is trying to collaborate with an actuall psychologist to improve the application and make it more relevant to standard pyschology practices and therapies on autism.

 ## Thanks